from the top...

 2013

-Guyton/Whitfield invited to Bochum, Germany to give keynote address at a conference “This is not Detroit.”
+Guyton/Whitfield invited to Bochum, Germany to give keynote address at a conference titled This is not Detroit.
 The HP experiences arson for the first time in its history—an unprecedented 8 fires beginning in May through Dec 2013.
-Mike Duggan elected Mayor of Detroit (first Caucasian mayor in nearly 40 years).
+Mike Duggan elected Mayor of Detroit.
 The Number House gift shop opens on Heidelberg street.

 2014

 Four more fires rock the HP site, bringing the total number of arsons to 12.
 HP board and staff struggle to hold the organization together.
-Guyton receives awards by the National Conference of Artist and the Michigan Chapter of the American Institute of Architecture (AIA).
-Whitfield lectures at the AIA’s annual retreat and receives first standing ovation in the retreats history.
+Guyton receives awards by the National Conference of Artists and the Michigan Chapter of the American Institute of Architecture (AIA).
+Whitfield lectures at the AIA’s annual retreat and receives first standing ovation in the retreat’s history.
 The HP launches the One313 Workshops, a series of drop-in workshops for youth.
 The POST-HAB gallery opens inside the Number House and hosts its first rotation of exhibitions.

 2015